Jibril-Frej/irspdf/README.md

-# irspdf
+# README
+## Presentation

-A simple textual information retrieval system for pdf documents.
+irspdf is a simple textual information retrieval system for pdf documents.

-Text is extracted from pdf with pdfplumber.
+Text is extracted from pdf with [pdfplumber](https://pypi.org/project/pdfplumber/).

 Standard text preprocessing for information retrieval is applied:
 * StopWord removal